niacobel/CHAINS/docs/source/abin_launcher.benchmark.rst

 An alternative option is the ``seff`` command (see `source code <https://github.com/SchedMD/slurm/blob/master/contribs/seff/seff>`_ and `example <https://sites.google.com/a/case.edu/hpcc/jobs/slurm-command-overview/seff>`_).
 While it pretty much does exactly what we want, there are however some problems with it:

 - It requires SLURM 15.08 or a more recent version, which might cause problems with some older machines.
-- It does not give reliable statistics when the job is running, so a cron task or similar* will be needed in order to automatically check the resources usage after the job has ended.
+- It does not give reliable statistics when the job is running, so a :ref:`cron task <cron_tuto>` or similar* will be needed in order to automatically check the resources usage after the job has ended.
 - It computes the CPU and memory efficiencies, but nothing is done about the time efficiency.

 Other than that, it still is a good option so feel free to use it if it satisfies your needs!